brandford7/astro-blog-2/src/content/posts/typescript-vs-javascript-which-one-should-you-use.md

 title: "TypeScript vs JavaScript: Which One Should You Use in 2025?"
 description: "Learn the key differences between TypeScript and JavaScript, their pros and cons, and when to use each for web development."
 image: "../../assets/images/25/03/typescript-vs-javascript.png"
-categories: ["web development", "programming languages"]
+categories: ["Web Development"]
 authors: ["Brandford"]
-tags: ["TypeScript", "JavaScript", "Web Development"]
+tags: ["typescript", "javascript","web development"]
 canonical: "https://www.codetidehub.com/typescript-vs-javascript-which-one-should-you-use/"
 ---